 - increased claim fees for applications with a large number of claims.

-The Government notes this recommendation.
+this recommendation.
 The Government records that the fees are already directed at a balance between innovation and cost recovery objectives and is not persuaded of a need to move away from this framework.
 The Government has indicated that IP Australia will have regard to this recommendation in any patent fee review to take place in the future.

 Patent term extensions